Is Paysbook legit or scam? Read on and find out.

 - Leveling Commission – Get PhP400.00 for filling every level or layer of his recruitment pyramid with downlines, recruited either directly or indirectly through his downlines, for up to the tenth level or a maximum of PhP40,000.00 for all levels or tiers.

-Showing the money, cars or any shiny objects that they’ve got to invite others is the most common strategy of scam online businesses.
+Showing the money, cars or any shiny objects that they’ve got to lure others is the most common strategy of scam online businesses.

 These bogus businesses are selling the idea of becoming rich.
 In effect, they are pushing the dream of becoming wealthy.